almir007/wis-e2e-project/README.md

 README

 This README would normally document whatever steps are necessary to get your application up and running.
+**NOTE**
+No unique identifiers in DOM structure, used a workaround to get specific elements.

 What is this repository for?
 Take home task for Web International Services company.